Skip to main content

 Treatment - Tinnitus

-There's no single treatment for tinnitus that works for everyone.
+There's no single cure for tinnitus or treatment that works for everyone.
+But there are options that may help you if you have tinnitus.

 If your tinnitus is caused by another condition, treating that condition will help.
-For example, if your tinnitus is caused by an earwax build-up, eardrops or ear irrigation may be used.
+For example, if your tinnitus is caused by an earwax build-up, eardrops or flushing out the wax with water may help.

-If the cause of your tinnitus is unknown or can't be treated, your GP or specialist may refer you for a type of talking therapy.
+If the cause of your tinnitus is unknown or cannot be treated, your GP or specialist may refer you for a type of talking therapy.

 This could be:

-• Follow some tips for good sleep if your tinnitus affects it.
+• follow some tips for better sleep - tinnitus may affect it

 Support groups